Darbjm/Wordee/README.md

 18. GitHub <br><p/>

 <h2 name='app'>App</h2>

+The user can begin by taking a look around the app when not logged in.
+They can view the map or the list of users that know a skill.
+As soon as they try to view anothers profile they a redirected to log in.
+The user can register and upload a profile image via Cloudinary or log in with their existing.

 They are able to search for any area using the Mapbox Geocoder the interactive map then displays the area and other users within it.
 The markers display the users profile image and then once clicked a pop-up showing their skills, rating and name appears, this is a link to the users profile.